Justin Turner Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the fourth-ranked team ERA among all league pitching staffs (3.62).
+- The Yankees' 3.58 team ERA ranks third among all league pitching staffs.

-- The Yankees rank 18th in baseball in home runs surrendered (74 total, 1.1 per game).
+- The Yankees rank 19th in baseball in home runs allowed (75 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.